m-doyle/md-entain-tech-task-final/README.md

 #### Developer experience:

-The app is designed to be easily maintable and extendable.
+The app is designed to be easily maintainable and extendable.

 -   Separation of concerns:
     -   Redux is used for state management, while UI logic is handled by React components.